CPD officer shoots teen in South Shore

 Investigators recovered a handgun at the scene.
 Police released a photo of the gun overnight.

+"We did talk to some of the family members and they're telling me the narrative that police are putting forward is just an absolute lie," Russell said.

+"His mother was waiting on his return because she had given him a gift card to go to McDonalds to get some food," Russell said.
+"To suggest that somehow, out of the blue, he approached an officer at point blank range is an insult to the intelligence of our community."

 The officer involved in the shooting will be placed on 30-day administrative leave, per Chicago Police Department police.
-The Civilian Office of Police Accountability is investigating.
+COPA is investigating.

 UPDATE - Officer stopped by a dollar store in between calls when an armed offender approached officer in his car.
 Officer was able to retrieve his weapon & shoot the assailant who is currently in serious condition at local hospital.
 Weapon recovered @astinites @Chicago_Police pic.twitter.com/5CMGenZhEL— Anthony Guglielmi (@AJGuglielmi) July 3, 2018